praks8870/face-recognition-attendance/README.md

 ## Key Files

-**app.py: The main Flask application responsible for managing routes, processing camera feeds, and handling face recognition.**
+- **app.py**: The main Flask application responsible for managing routes, processing camera feeds, and handling face recognition.
-**uploads/: A folder containing the reference images used for face recognition.**
+- **uploads/**: A folder containing the reference images used for face recognition.
-**status_report.html: The template for generating the attendance status report.**
+- **status_report.html**: The template for generating the attendance status report.

 ## Sample Data

 You can find sample attendance data for multiple users logged during September 2024, excluding Sundays.

 ## Attendance Reports
 - Working Days: All weekdays (Monday to Saturday) except Sundays.
 - Worked Days: Days on which the user marked "in" attendance.
 - Leaves: The difference between working days and worked days.
 - Late: Days where the user logged "in" after 9:15 AM.
 - Early Leave: Days where the user logged "out" before 6:00 PM.

 ## Future Improvements